aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployment-with-efs.md

 $ kubectl wait --for=condition=ready pod -l app.kubernetes.io/name=assets -n assets --timeout=60s
 ```

-Now check if the file new JPG file has been created in the step above still exist on the new created conatiner:
+Now check if the file new JPG file has been created in the step above still exist on the new created container:

 ```bash
 $ kubectl exec --stdin deployment/assets -n assets -- bash -c "ls /efsvolumedir"